The family Floer functor is faithful: Floer theory and convergence

 \begin{rem} To make sense of this section, the reader should consult Figure \ref{fig:boundary_moduli_input}.
-The holomorphic curve problem in the presence of an input along the boundary has Lagrangian boundary conditions $F_{{\max I_-}}$. \end{rem} \begingroup \allowdisplaybreaks Pick a continuation datum with inputs $\Phi_{I_-,I_+} $, and a family of diffeomorphisms $\Psi_{I_-,I_+ } $ which agree with the identity on $\{q _I \} \times \Ubar_{I_-,I_+}$ and are obtained by gluing
+The holomorphic curve problem in the presence of an input along the boundary has Lagrangian boundary conditions $F_{\max I}$ along the $t= 0$ boundary (using the fact that $\max I = \max I_-$). \end{rem} \begingroup \allowdisplaybreaks Pick a continuation datum with inputs $\Phi_{I_-,I_+} $, and a family of diffeomorphisms $\Psi_{I_-,I_+ } $ which agree with the identity on $\{q _I \} \times \Ubar_{I_-,I_+}$ and are obtained by gluing

 The restrictions of these maps to subsets of $\Ubar_{I_-,I_+} $ are required to agree with